alow023/Deepfake-Model-Evaluation/README.md

 ## 📊 Images that mostly do not have faces as the main focus
-The number of images generated for each model was subject to the limit imposed on the free generation plan
+The number of images generated for each model was subject to the limit imposed on the free generation plan.
+Various scenarios were used when prompting the models to generate images.
 ### 🤖 AI‑Generated Images from various models
 | Model          | Number of Images | Generation Method                  |
 |----------------|------------------|------------------------------------|